dominika232323/Token-Transfer-API/README.md

 # Token Transfer API

-A GraphQL API written in Go for transferring BTP tokens between wallets.
+Token Transfer API is a GraphQL service written in Go that enables secure BTP token transfers between wallets.
+It ensures consistent and safe operations using PostgreSQL transactions and row-level locking.

+The system is designed to be simple, robust, and testable, featuring:
+- transferring tokens between wallet addresses using a GraphQL mutation,
+- GraphQL Playground for interactive testing,
+- fully containerized development via Docker Compose,
+- built-in tests to validate core functionality and race condition safety.

 ## Technologies Used